CMPSC403-AlleghenyCollege-Fall2021/activity2-3/README.md

-# Class Activity 2 and 3
+# Class Activities 2 and 3

 For the second activity you will sign up and get familiarized with TryHackMe platform.
 You will then complete a simple Linux fundamentals walkthrough.